-In FY 2018, the County will receive approximately \$2,101,848 in HOPWA funds to serve persons and their families living with HIV/AIDS.
+In FY 2019, HAHSTA will receive approximately \$2,001,848 in HOPWA funds to serve persons and their families living with HIV/AIDS within Prince George's County.
 Up to ten percent (10%) of the total amount of HOPWA funds received shall be used for administrative costs.
 A budgetary chart is featured on the following page.